Thomas Heurtel: Zenit Saint Petersburg (2022–2024)

 On September 21, 2022, Heurtel signed with Zenit Saint Petersburg.
 On August 7, 2024, he parted ways with the club.

 Shenzhen Leopards (2024)

 In September 2024, Heurtel signed to Shenzhen Leopards of the Chinese Basketball Association.

 Básquet Coruña (2025)

 In January 2025, Heurtel would return to Spain surrounded by controversy again.
 While initial reports linked him with a return to FC Barcelona, the Catalans would cancel the transfer after the outcry the news generated among fans.
 On January 3, Heurtel had already landed in Barcelona airport with his family, attending journalists and expressing his wishes to reconcile with Barcelona fans, when news broke that the transfer was cancelled.
 Heurtel would later hold a press conference with his agent, in which he expressed he felt "disrespected and deceived" by the FC Barcelona board.

 Heurtel would later end up signing with Leyma Coruña of the Liga ACB, where he was announced as a new player on January 10, 2025.

+AEK Athens (2026)

+On September 18, 2026, he joined AEK Athens of the Greek Basketball League.